seanbao/mnemonas/docs/api-reference.en.md

 **Requires administrator access**

 The endpoint sends one `alert_test` warning event through the currently saved alert channels.
-It requires `[alerts] enabled = true`, at least one configured Webhook, Telegram, or SMTP email channel, and an available alert runtime.
+It requires `[alerts] enabled = true`, at least one configured Webhook, Telegram, WeCom, or SMTP email channel, and an available alert runtime.
+The WeCom channel counts as configured only when WeCom alerts are enabled and the webhook URL is non-empty.
 The SMTP email channel counts as configured only when email alerts are enabled and SMTP host, port, sender, and at least one non-empty recipient are present.
-Test event details contain only `trigger = "manual_test"`, `source = "settings"`, and the channel list; Webhook, Telegram, and SMTP secrets are not included.
+Test event details contain only `trigger = "manual_test"`, `source = "settings"`, and the channel list; Webhook, Telegram, WeCom, and SMTP secrets are not included.

 Example response:
 ```json